Nutty

 With that in mind, you might be better off picking one type and sticking with it – if you think you’ll use the cash soon to buy a home, you could go with a Cash Lifetime ISA and just collect the 25% bonus.

-However, if you’re not planning to buy a home for a while, such as 3 years or more, or want to use a LISA to save a bit extra for your retirement, you could go with a Stocks and Shares Lifetime ISA, so you can collect the 25% bonus, and grow your money over time too, with a rough estimate of 8% increase per year over time.
+However, if you’re not planning to buy a home for a while, such as 3-5 years or more, or want to use a LISA to save a bit extra for your retirement, you could go with a Stocks and Shares Lifetime ISA, so you can collect the 25% bonus, and grow your money over time too (as your money will be invested sensibly by experts over time), with a rough estimate of 7% increase per year over time.

 Note: You can open up different types of ISA that aren’t Lifetime ISAs in the same year.
 For example, you can also open a standard Cash ISA or a Stocks & Shares ISA.